dmitriy-tverdokhlibov/dmitriy-tverdokhlibov/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Java ☕
+- 🌱 I’m currently learning Java ☕ and JS/Typescript
 - 📫 How to reach me: Telegram @dmk_t